sdmx-twg/vtl/v2.2/docs/reference_manual/operators/Join operators/Left Join/content.rst

 **left_join** requires that exactly one of the following mutually exclusive conditions must hold:

-:math:`I_1 \cap I_i \neq \varnothing,\ \forall i = 2,\ldots,n`, or in other words, that all the joined data sets, from the second on, must share at least one identifier with the left-most dataset.

-Moreover, exactly one of the following mutually exclusive conditions must hold:

-* :math:`I_i \subseteq I_1\ \wedge I_i = I_j,\ \forall i,j = 2,\ldots,n`, or in other words, that all the join operands
+* :math:`I_i \subseteq I_1\ \wedge I_i = I_j,\ \forall i,j = 2,\ldots,n`, or in other words, all the join operands
-  from the second on have exactly the same identifiers, and the left-most operand contains them all; in this case, the `using` clause is optional.
+  from the second on have exactly the same identifiers and the left-most operand contains them all; in this case, the `using` clause is optional.
-* :math:`I_1 \cap I_i \neq \varnothing,\ \forall i = 2,\ldots,n`, or in other words, that all the join operands from the second on, share at least one identifier with the left-most dataset; in this case the `using` clause is mandatory.
+* :math:`I_1 \cap I_i \neq \varnothing,\ \forall i = 2,\ldots,n`, or in other words, all the join operands from the second on, share at least one identifier with the left-most dataset; in this case the `using` clause is mandatory.

-When specified, the `using` clause can specify one or more of the identifiers common to all datasets to be used as global join keys, and it must also specify a nvl() expression for each other identifier in each of the join operands, except the left-most one, that was not used as a global join key.
-When an identifier mentioned in a nvl() expression is shared by multiple operands, different nvl() rules can be used for the identifier for each join operand that contains it, by prefixing the identifier name with the alias of the operand; If a prefix is not used, the same nvl() clause apply, indipendently of whichever join operand that identifier comes from.
-Each nvl() clause must specify a constant value as the second operand that can be casted to the valuedomain subset of the identifier being substituted.
+When specified, the using clause must specify at least one of the common identifiers and a nvl() expression for every non common identifier of the joined data sets that are used as join key.
+Different nvl() rules can be used for identifiers contained in more than one joined data set by prefixing the identifier name with the alias of the operand; if a prefix is not used, the same nvl() clause apply to all join operands that contain the identifier.

 **left_join** sub-expressions must also satisfy other constraints: